Journey to Patagonia

 Adventure in Argentina

-Come and join us, Richard Liebmann and Natalie Young, on an incredible journey to Patagonia.
-This amazing trip is enormously fun, awe-inspiring and rich in so many ways.
-We will be connecting with the passionate culture of Argentina and Chile, wild nature, Spirit and each other.
-With a small and intimate group (14 participants) led by Richard and Natalie who have been leading plant focused journeys for over 15 years, you will have the opportunity to experience the sense of "place" in each region and a deep connection with each other.
+Come and join us, Richard Liebmann and Natalie Young, on this exciting adventure, our fifth Journey to Patagonia.
 One can't help but be aroused by the mystery that surrounds Patagonia; the vastness of nature, its wild and untamed beauty.
-During our last Patagonia Journey we were delighted with the stunning, breathtakingly beautiful landscapes for which this region of the earth is so famous.
-We will be staying in the beautiful Lake District of Argentina and Chile, meeting with wonderful 'plant people' & experiencing the local flavor of a rich and diverse culture.
+During our last Journey to Patagonia in 2018 we were awestruck with the stunning, breathtakingly beautiful landscapes this region of the earth is so famous for.
+Again we will be staying in the beautiful Lake District of Argentina, meeting with wonderful 'plant people' & experiencing the local flavor of a rich and diverse culture.
 It will be winter here in the States, but late spring time in the Southern Hemisphere, and simply the best time for viewing wildflowers, gardens and experiencing nature!
 Additionally we will have the special treat of experiencing a total eclipse of the sun on December 14th.

-The program starts at 1 pm on November 28th in San Carlos de Bariloche, Argentina within Parque Nahuel Huapi which is one of the jewels of Argentina.
-This is a spectacular area of lakes and rivers carved from ancient glaciers, majestic mountains, inviting valleys, meadows, Valdivian forests and wildflowers.
-The program ends at 11 AM in Esquel, Argentina on December 11th.
-When making your travel arrangements, plan to fly into San Carlos de Bariloche, Argentina (airport code BRC) and out of Esquel (airport code EQS).
-In order to be well-rested from the long flights, we suggest flying in a day early so you'll be well rested for the adventure ahead!
-Or if you have a few extra days before hand, plan to fly into Buenos Aires and spend some time in this charming city.
+We will be starting our program at 3 pm on December 9th in San Carlos de Bariloche, Argentina.
+The program ends at 11 am December 22th in Esquel Argentina.
+When making your travel arrangements, plan to fly into San Carlos de Bariloche, Argentina (airport code BRC) and depart from Esquel, Argentina (airport code EQS).
+In order not to be exhausted from the long flights, we suggest flying in a day early so you'll be well rested for the adventure ahead!
+Or if you have a few extra days before hand, plan to fly into Buenos Aires and spend some time that delightful city.
 If you need help with your reservations or travel in general please contact Richard at email@example.com.